Opioid Crisis Update: Expanding Buprenorphine Access and Harm Reduction Strategies

 Naloxone is an opioid antagonist that rapidly reverses the effects of opioid overdose, including respiratory depression, by competitively binding to mu-opioid receptors.
 Administered as a nasal spray (Narcan) or intramuscular injection, naloxone can restore normal breathing within 2-5 minutes in a person experiencing an opioid overdose.
 The drug has virtually no abuse potential and no effect in individuals who have not taken opioids, making it exceptionally safe even when administered by bystanders without medical training.

 The FDA's approval of over-the-counter naloxone nasal spray (4 mg) in March 2023 was a watershed moment in the overdose crisis response.
 Previously, naloxone required a prescription in many states, though standing orders and pharmacy protocols had expanded access in recent years.
 OTC availability eliminated remaining barriers, allowing individuals, families, schools, and community organizations to obtain naloxone without a prescription.
-Emergent BioSolutions (now Amneal Pharmaceuticals) priced OTC Narcan at $44.99 for a two-dose package, and generic OTC naloxone nasal spray from Hikma Pharmaceuticals became available at approximately $30.
+The manufacturer priced OTC Narcan at $44.99 for a two-dose package, and generic OTC naloxone nasal spray options have since become available at lower price points.

 SAMHSA and the CDC have emphasized that naloxone distribution is a critical component of a comprehensive harm reduction approach.
-Studies show that communities with robust naloxone distribution programs experience significant reductions in overdose deaths.
-A 2019 systematic review in the International Journal of Drug Policy found that take-home naloxone programs were associated with a 56% reduction in opioid overdose mortality at the community level.
+Research demonstrates that communities with robust naloxone distribution programs experience significant reductions in overdose deaths.
+A landmark interrupted time series analysis by Walley et al., published in the BMJ in 2013, found that communities in Massachusetts implementing overdose education and naloxone distribution programs had significantly lower opioid overdose death rates compared to communities without such programs.
 However, with fentanyl now involved in the majority of overdose deaths, some cases require multiple doses of naloxone due to fentanyl's higher potency, underscoring the importance of carrying at least two doses and calling 911 immediately.

 What Role Do Fentanyl Test Strips and Harm Reduction Play in the Crisis?